 20 NEH Funded Films to Watch This Summer

 1-5) Created Equal is a set of four films designed to cinematically recreate the civil rights movement in America.
-The four films, The Abolitionists (2013), Slavery By Another Name (2012), Freedom Riders(2011), and The Loving Story (2011), can be used in tandem with several community and classroom programs.
-A fifth installment of Created Equal, Freedom Summer (2014), was released in June 2014.
+The four films, The Abolitionists (2013), Slavery by Another Name (2012), Freedom Riders(2011), and The Loving Story (2011), can be used in tandem with several community and classroom programs.
+A fifth installment of Created Equal, Freedom Summer, was released in June 2014.

-8) The Buddha (2010) is a documentary directed by David Grubin and narrated by Richard Gere.
+7) The Buddha (2010) is a documentary directed by David Grubin and narrated by Richard Gere.
 The film follows the story of the Gautama Buddha's life and discusses the history and teachings of Buddhism.

 13) Walt Disney (2015) was uniquely adept at art as well as commerce, a master filmmaker who harnessed the power of technology and storytelling.
-This new film examines Disney's complex life and enduring legacy.
+This film examines Disney's complex life and enduring legacy.

 14) August Wilson: The Ground on Which I Stand (2015) follows August Wilson’s unprecedented playwriting career, from the founding of the Black Horizon Theater in Pittsburgh to his seminal 10-play cycle chronicling each decade of the 20th-century African-American experience.

 15) Tribal Justice (2017) shows how two Native American judges reach back to traditional concepts of justice in order to reduce incarceration rates, foster greater safety for their communities, and create a more positive future for their youth.

 16) Dorothea Lange: Grab a Hunk of Lightning (2014) explores the life, passions, and uncompromising vision of the influential photographer, whose enduring images document five turbulent decades of American history, including the Great Depression, the Dust Bowl, and World War II Japanese internment camps.